 Other examples of Major Decisions include admission of new members, or dilution of the interests of existing members.

 The Operating Agreement will set forth the requirements for approval of Major Decisions.
 A particular Major Decision may require approval by a majority of the members, a “super-majority” approval such as two thirds, 75% or a higher percentage, or approval by all members.

 It is common for decisions regarding bankruptcy or insolvency of the company to require a higher percentage of member approval than other Major Decisions, often 90% or 100% of the Members.

 In situations involving joint management, there exists the possibility of deadlock if the managing members or managers do not agree.
 The Operating Agreement should anticipate this possibility and specify means of addressing it.
-In some cases, the decision could be left to one party and some disputes might be solvable with mediation or arbitration.
+In some cases, the decision could be left to one party and mediation or arbitration may solve some disputes.

 It is possible that some deadlocks are not susceptible to resolution.
 In those cases, it may be necessary to end the relationship.

 What Is a Member-Managed LLC?

 In a Member-Managed LLC, the members/owners also run the day-to-day activities of the LLC.
 They do not appoint a third party, non-member to make the decisions for the LLC.